PayamTaherirostami/rock-paper-game/README.md

 # rock-papre-scissors

 ## This is my first game.
-I used simple JavaScript and HTML and CSS to build this game
+I used JavaScript and HTML and CSS to build this game
 ## Functions that I used in this game are:
 #
 * Sort()